Feeling free with every step you take

 We developed improved Prototypes for extensive user testing and delivered the First Series to international distributor Salesco and the MUMC+ in summer 2020.

 Current project status

-Elitac Wearables is currently finishing production of the first batch of BalanceBelts for international distribution.
-The projected product launch is estimated for summer 2020, via our commercial partner Salesco.
+Elitac Wearables has finished production of the first batch of BalanceBelts for international distribution.
+The product was launched in summer 2020, by commercial partner Salesco.
 For more information on purchasing the BalanceBelt, please visit: www.balancebelt.net

 Patient trials for the BalanceBelt are still on-going.
-If you suffer from a balance disorder and wish to be included in the trial process, please contact the ENT practice at Maastricht University Medical Center+.
+If you suffer from a balance disorder and wish to be included in the trial process, please contact the ENT practice at the Maastricht University Medical Center+.